Dushistov/flapigen-rs/README.md

 assert(res == 8);
 ```

-In order to implement it rust_swig suggests the following functionality,
+In order to implement it flapigen suggests the following functionality,
 in Rust project you write (in Rust language):

 ```rust